BlitzkriegSoftware/NoSingletons/README.md

 1. Have docker desktop or similar running
 2. Invoke `Scripts\Redis-Start.ps1` to get REDIS running in your docker
-3. Set start up project to `BlitzLib.RedisElector` and run
+3. Set start up project to `Demo-RedisElector-Singleton` and run

 ## Reason ##